 The types of personal information we may collect include:

-- your mailing address email address, phone number and other contact details; and
+- job title, employment history, education details, mailing address, email address, phone number and other contact details as well as your resumé, current remuneration and expectations;

-This information may be collected by way of forms filled out by individuals, emails, telephone conversations, face-to-face meetings and interviews.
+This information may be collected by way of forms filled out by individuals, emails, telephone conversations, face-to-face meetings, virtual meetings and interviews conducted by us.

-In some situations, we may supplement the information we receive from an individual with information from third parties, such as current or previous employers.
+In some situations, we may supplement the information we receive from you with information from third parties, such as Our Client.
 Regardless of the source, we respect and protect the privacy of all personal information we collect.

 In most cases, we will not require any sensitive information from you in order to provide our services.
-However, if we do collect sensitive information about you, we do so in accordance with the Australian Privacy Principles.
+However, if we do collect sensitive information about you, for example health information, we do so in accordance with the Australian Privacy Principles.

 How do we use the personal information that we collect?